Dreemurr-T/BAID/README.md

 #### Testing

-For testing on BAID, use:
+For testing on BAID, download the pretrained weights from [Drive](https://drive.google.com/file/d/1e2XPZjW92HFCUErNHzbmUtk204miAklS/view?usp=drive_link), place the checkpoint in `checkpoint/BAID`

+Then use:
 ```
 python test.py
 ```